Mark-Mulligan/tea-react-project/docs/infiniteScrollBranch.md

 ## Infinite Scroll Branch

 The goal of this branch was to be able to load more search results as the user scrolls down.
-This would provided a
+This would provided a better search experience for the user as they could view as many of the results for each search as they wanted.

 ### Implementation